 Unlike popular opinion, in order to create a good resume, you have to do more than simply write down information in a Word file.
 Resume creation is an intricate process where psychology plays a major role.
 Although we perceive recruiters as these impartial individuals, they are still impacted by the same prejudice as everyone else.
 Knowing they have limited time to review all these files makes it even harder to make an impact.

-If you truly wish to make an impression and get a nice job, you will have to work on your resume.
+If you truly wish to make an impression with your resume and get a nice job, you will have to work on your resume.
 Unfortunately, there are lots of things you might get wrong which is why you still don’t have a dream job.
 But don’t worry!
 With these awesome tips, you will be able to create a resume that will help you land almost any job you want.

 - Pay attention to form